brandonrobertz/Austin-Traffic-Scraper/Readme.md

 - The reports break down traffic events into several categories.
 While the page does give explanations for some of them, I managed to get descriptions from the APD to fill in the holes.
 These are included in `crash_codes.txt`.

 - The traffic reports page spits out traffic event locations in strange ways.
 Most often, it outputs intersections, i.e., "Cesar Chavez/IH-35".
 Look forward to dealing with nonstandard abbreviations, slang, typos, etc. The scraper has a very basic chain of string replacements to make everything more Google Maps-friendly, but it's _far from perfect_.
-I'd like to improve this in the future.

 - I have 2.5 years of Traffic Events logged that I am in the process of cleaning up, re-parsing, etc. It's a total backburner project right now, but if enough people show interest in it, I can put up the raw SQL dump. *Warning: It's ugly as hell!*